 This is not an “either/or” issue.
 The strongest and most resilient relationships are those where partners also have significant separate lives.
 You enjoy spending time apart and you have an individual sense of identity.
 You enjoy each other’s company, but also enjoy other relationships and activities.
 In fact, the parts of your lives that are separate enrich the experience you have together.

-Mutual Support & Growth.
+Mutual Support & Growth

 You make each other better people.
 You challenge each other to be your best and support each other when doubting, injured, sick, scared or under a lot of stress.
 You know the other “has your back.”
 You also encourage each other to try new things, to be curious, to stretch.
 With the teen years constantly presenting new challenges, this support is especially needed in healthy teenage relationships.

 “Friendship is the hardest thing in the world to explain.
 It's not something you learn in school.
 But if you haven't learned the meaning of friendship, you really haven't learned anything.”Muhammad